 Tampa Solid Waste Department Celebrates the McKay Bay Waste to Energy Facility Transition

-Tampa’s Department of Solid Waste and Environmental Program Management will celebrate becoming the second City in the nation to own and operate its own waste-to-energy (WTE) facility on July 22, 2020 at 9 am at 107 N 34th St., 33605.
-The city-owned facility was formally operated by a private contractor and transitioned to City operations on June 1, 2020.
+As part of Mayor Jane Castor’s Transforming Tampa’s Tomorrow commitment to sustainability & resilience, Tampa’s Department of Solid Waste and Environmental Program Management will celebrate becoming the second City in the nation to own and operate its own waste to energy facility on July 22, 2020 at 9 am at 107 N 34th St., 33605.
+The city-owned facility was operated by a private contractor and transitioned to City operations on June 1, 2020.

-In 2018, the City conducted an assessment of the McKay Bay WTE facility that revealed City-lead operation would improve the efficiency of facility operations and reduce the Department’s annual operating expenses by approximately $5 million dollars.
+A 2018 McKay Bay Waste to Energy Facility assessment revealed that the transition would improve the efficiency of facility operations and reduce the Department’s annual operating expenses by approximately $5 million dollars.
 The City intends to invest the savings into the facility to increase its longevity and ensure maximum energy production from Tampa’s waste stream.
 “This is an exciting and critical time for the City’s future.
 This plan will increase the reliability and the sustainability of the Solid Waste Department and the City of Tampa,” said Chris Eckert, WTE Plant Manager.

 Each day, the McKay Bay WTE facility converts over 2 million pounds of household and commercial refuse into a renewable fuel source - electrical energy.
 In 2019, the WTE facility processed more than 310,000 tons of waste, generating enough electricity to power approximately 15,000 homes.
 The process saves over 302,000 barrels of oil and reduces the need to landfill solid waste.